 The word "entrepreneurship" has a French origin, which means the individual who starts establishing a commercial business.
-This term was firstly used by the French businessman "Jean-Baptiste" [41].

-Al-Shomaimari et. al.,[22], suggested that entrepreneurship refers to creating a free business that is characterized by innovation and risk.
-Therefore, we may define entrepreneurship and entrepreneurial orientation as "the desire to work autonomously as well as the tendency to innovate, take risks and take advantage of opportunities".
-Entrepreneurial orientation is procedurally defined as "the
+This term was firstly used by the French businessman "Jean-Baptiste" [23].
+(Al-Shomaimari and Al-Mobairic [22], suggested that entrepreneurship refers to creating a free business that is characterized by innovation and risk.
+Therefore, we may define entrepreneurship and entrepreneurial orientation as "the desire to work autonomously as well as the tendency to innovate,take risks and take advantageof opportunities".